SangeonPark/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Physics Ph.D. student at MIT.
-I am interested in topics related to collider data analysis, fast data processing with FPGAs, and probabilistic modeling/inference.
+I am interested in topics related to collider data analysis (Boosted Resonances, Higgs, Jets, Heavy Ion Physics), fast data processing with FPGAs, and probabilistic modeling/inference.